-How individuals, businesses, and governments manage their resources to best satisfy their wants and needs is economics in a nutshell.
+How individuals, businesses, and governments manage their resources to best satisfy wants and needs is economics in a nutshell.
 Those who study economics at Bryant will learn how factors such as unemployment, inflation, international trade and development, and management issues, health care, and environmental decisions affect the economy.
 You will also explore how some of these factors may be enhanced for the betterment of society.

 The Bachelor of Arts with a major in Economics allows for a liberal arts and business interdisciplinary choice of electives and tracks.
 You can choose one of three content tracks that suit your interests: Industrial Economics and Market Regulation, International Political Economy, or Public Policy.

 Bryant also offers a Bachelor of Science with a major in Applied Economics.